 - Caffeine (including the caffeine in coffee and energy drinks)

 - Ephedra and many other herbal products

-- Estrogens (including birth control pills) and other hormones
+- Estrogens (including birth control pills)

 - Many over-the-counter medicines such as cough/cold and asthma medicines, particularly when the cough/cold medicine is taken with certain antidepressants, such as tranylcypromine or tricyclics